Leon Avdullahu: International career

-Born and raised in Switzerland, Avdullahu is of Kosovo Albanian origin from Kamenica.
+Born and raised in Switzerland, Avdullahu is of Albanian origin and his family hails from the town of Kamenica, Kosovo.
 From 2019, until 2025, he has been part of Switzerland at youth international level, respectively has been part of the U15, U16, U18, U19 and U21 teams and he with these teams played 22 matches and scored one goal.

 On 22 June 2025, Avdullahu met with the president of the Football Federation of Kosovo, Agim Ademi, which was seen as a possible indication of his interest in representing Kosovo at the international level.
 Following the meeting, reports emerged that he might switch his allegiance to Albania and that he had received a call-up for the September matches; however, the authenticity of the reported invitation was later disputed.

 On 25 August 2025, Avdullahu decided to represent Kosovo at the international level, a decision confirmed through a Facebook post by the president of the Football Federation of Kosovo, Agim Ademi.
 Four days later, he accepted their call-up for the 2026 FIFA World Cup qualification matches against Switzerland and Sweden.
 On 2 September 2025, Avdullahu's request to switch international allegiance to Kosovo was approved by FIFA.
 His debut with Kosovo came three days later in the 2026 FIFA World Cup qualification match against Switzerland after being named in the starting line-up.